 Nutrigenomics is an exciting new field that combines “nutrition” and “genetics”.
 Scientists have discovered that our genes are in fact “switched on” or “off” by the foods we eat, exercise and lifestyle choices.

-The most important thing that you can do to control your genes every day is to eat “real food” not “junk”.
+The most important thing that you can do to control your genes every day is to eat “real food” not “junk food”.
 The combination and quality of protein, fat, carbohydrates, vitamins, minerals, fibre, and phytonutrients all affect your DNA every day.
 They turn on or off, up or down signals from your genes.
 Nutrigenomics thus offers a powerful way to have more control over your destiny.

 Researchers have found, for example, that depending on your genes, you may respond better to different diets – some do better with more fat and protein and less carbs, others may not.
 One of the most important discoveries of the decade is how food – whether it is plant-based, nutrient-rich, phytonutrients-rich food, or processed, high sugar, nutrient-depleted food – changes your gene expression in real time over the course of literally just a few months.